Hasan ibn Ali: Caliphates of Abu Bakr, Umar, and Uthman

 Hasan did not play a major role under the first three caliphs, namely, Abu Bakr, Umar, and Uthman.
 He might have had a share of five thousand dirhams in Umar's system of state pension.
-According to Ibn Isfandiyar, Hasan also took part in an expedition to Amol during the caliphate of Umar, though the veracity of such reports have been questioned by Paktchi et al.
+According to Ibn Isfandiyar, Hasan took part in an expedition to Amol (located in Tabaristan) during the caliphate of Umar, though the veracity of such accounts has been questioned by Ahmad Paktchi, Masoud Tareh, and other historians.
+In contrast, he is said to have participated in the expedition against Tabaristan during Uthman's caliphate.
+Led by the Kufan governor Sa'id ibn al-As, the expedition advanced through Qumis and Gorgan before reaching Tamisah, a border city between Gorgan and Tabaristan, where Hasan served alongside his brother Husayn, their cousin Ibn Abbas, and prominent companions such as Abd Allah ibn Umar, Abd Allah ibn Amr ibn al-As, and Abd Allah ibn al-Zubayr.

-Defying Uthman, Hasan joined his father in bidding farewell to Abu Dharr al-Ghifari, who was exiled from Medina after he preached against the misdeeds of the powerful.
+Separately, defying Uthman, Hasan joined his father in bidding farewell to Abu Dharr al-Ghifari, who was exiled from Medina after he preached against the misdeeds of the powerful.
 When Uthman's half-brother al-Walid ibn Uqba was accused of drinking alcohol, Ali asked Hasan to carry out the punishment of forty lashes, though the latter reportedly refused and Abd Allah ibn Ja'far instead administered the penalty.
 Veccia Vaglieri does not mention any disagreements and writes that Ali meted out the punishment himself.
 She also suggests that the young Hasan and his brother Husayn lived in a state of obedience to their father Ali, following Ali whenever he opposed Uthman.

 In June 656, Uthman was besieged in his home by rebels.
 Hasan and Husayn were likely wounded while guarding Uthman's house at the request of Ali.
 In particular, the reports that Hasan was among the defenders are considered numerous and reliable by Madelung.
 On the final day, however, Hasan and most of the guards are said to have laid down their weapons at Uthman's request.
 Yet another report states that Hasan arrived at the scene of Uthman's murder in time to identify his assassins.
 According to Madelung, Hasan later criticised Ali for not doing enough to defend Uthman.